 When it comes time to install your favorite apps, make sure you get them from reputable sources that don’t bundle their own crapware.
 There aren’t many trustworthy sites left, but here are a few—we recommend Ninite, which can install most of your favorite free apps in one click.
 And don’t forget antivirus, either!
 Here’s what we recommend in that department.

-Whether you’re new to Windows 10 or have had it for a while, be sure to check out its best overlooked features, as well as all the features of this year’s Anniversary Update.
-As you set up your new computer, be on the lookout for all the new customization options, from the Start menu to the taskbar and even to File Explorer’s folder views.
-Check out our Windows tag for even more Windows goodness as you get up and running.
+Whether you’re new to Windows 10 or have had it for a while, be sure to check out its best overlooked features, as well as all the features of this year’s November 2019 Update.
+As you set up your new computer, be sure to take good security practices into account, and be on the lookout for all the new customization options, from the Start menu to the taskbar and even to File Explorer’s folder views.

 A New Mac